donnpie/reed-data-analysis/README.md

 6. Build a Power BI dashboard to visualise the most common keywords
 7. Check alignment between word search and CV and update CV to form a comprehensive overview that includes most popular words
 8. Search for custom keywords and identify relevant job postings
-9. Share results on LinkedIn via a post
+9. Share results with interested parties

 # Documentation
 - The Python code will be stored on github